Branding Beyond Your Imagination

 You can request up to 10 configuration changes per month (redirects, SSL, email forwarding, etc.), and our team will handle them promptly.

 Need changes like redirects, SSL installations, or email forwarding?
 No problem—you can request up to 10 configuration updates per month, and our team will handle them for you quickly and professionally.
 This setup ensures your project runs smoothly while you stay in your creative zone.
-We handle the infrastructure.
-You bring the ideas.

-How many subdomains can I have at once? +
+How many subdomains can I have at once?

 We love your excitement—and we’re thrilled you see the value in building multiple projects on the Stone Division domain!
 To keep things fair and manageable for everyone, each person, brand, or affiliated entity can hold up to 12 active free subdomains at a time.
 Attempts to bypass this limit using aliases, agents, or shell organizations may lead to disqualification.